-With a GIB Quiet Zone[®] the level of perceived volume will be reduced by approximately half compared to standard construction.
+With a GIB Noise Control® System the level of perceived volume will be reduced by approximately half compared to standard construction.
 This satisfies the majority of homeowner requirements.

-These two diagrams are visual examples of the level of noise reduction you can expect from a GIB Quiet Zone[®] Solution.
+The diagram below is a visual example of the level of noise reduction you can expect from a GIB Noise Control® System.